Norbert Röttgen: North Rhine-Westphalia state election and dismissal

-Chairman of the Committee on Foreign Affairs, 2014-2021
+Chairman of the Committee on Foreign Affairs, 20142021

 From 2014 to 2021, Röttgen was the chairman of the Bundestag's Committee on Foreign Affairs.
 In addition to his committee assignments, he is a member of the German-Swiss Parliamentary Friendship Group.

 In February 2014, Röttgen accompanied German President Joachim Gauck on a state visit to India – where they met with Prime Minister Manmohan Singh and Sonia Gandhi, among others – and Myanmar.
-Shortly after the referendum on the status of Crimea held on 16 March 2014, he and his counterparts of the Weimar Triangle parliaments – Elisabeth Guigou of France and Grzegorz Schetyna of Poland – visited Kyiv to express their countries' firm support of the territorial integrity and the European integration of Ukraine.
+Shortly after the referendum on the status of Crimea held on 16 March 2014, he and his counterparts of the Weimar Triangle parliaments – Élisabeth Guigou of France and Grzegorz Schetyna of Poland – visited Kyiv to express their countries' firm support of the territorial integrity and the European integration of Ukraine.
 This was the first time that parliamentarians of the Weimar Triangle had ever made a joint trip to a third country.

 Together with President of the Bundestag Wolfgang Schäuble, Röttgen represented Germany at the funeral of U.S. Senator John McCain in 2018.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Röttgen was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.

 In 2020, following the resignation of CDU chairwoman Annegret Kramp-Karrenbauer, Röttgen announced his candidacy for the party leadership; this made him the first official contender in the election.
 After losing the election to Armin Laschet in January 2021, Röttgen announced his candidacy for the Christian Democratic Union leadership a second time on 12 November 2021.
 His opponents were Helge Braun and Friedrich Merz.
 Röttgen finished second in the race after Friedrich Merz, who would win the first round of an online membership ballot by 62.1%.